 - Click the menu button in the upper right corner and select Mixed Run.

-- Run all tests or a separate Test Plan.
+- Run all tests or a separate Test Plan (as implementation of your test strategy).

 - Select the desired CI service (e.g., Azure) and test environment (browser and OS) from the drop-down lists.